cyberiums/cyberdoc/docs/_dapp/tracing.md

 Here's what happens in each respective case:

-1. Geth will regenerate the desired state by replaying blocks from the closest point ina time before `B` where it has full state.
+1. Geth Flavours will regenerate the desired state by replaying blocks from the closest point ina time before `B` where it has full state.
 This defaults to `128` blocks max, but you can specify more in the actual call `... "reexec":1000 .. }` to the tracer.
 2. Sorry, can't be done without replaying from genesis.